-State of the art athletic training facility opening up to public in Baton Rouge
+State-of-the-art athletic training facility opening up to public in Baton Rouge

 Latest Weather Blog

-State of the art athletic training facility opening up to public in Baton Rouge
+State-of-the-art athletic training facility opening up to public in Baton Rouge

 BATON ROUGE - Elite Training Academy and Ochsner's three-year project has now been completed off of Burbank, opening up a high-level training space for teens, college, and community athletes.